Dunham Massey

 Dunham Massey is a civil parish in the Metropolitan Borough of Trafford, Greater Manchester, England.
 The parish includes the villages of Sinderland Green, Dunham Woodhouses and Dunham Town, along with Dunham Massey Hall and Park, formerly the home of the last Earl of Stamford and owned by the National Trust since 1976.
-Dunham Massey is in the historic county of Cheshire, but since 1974 has been part of Trafford Metropolitan Borough; the nearest town is Altrincham.
+Dunham Massey is in the historic county of Cheshire but, since 1974, it has been part of Trafford Metropolitan Borough; the nearest town is Altrincham.
 At the 2001 census, the parish had a population of 475.

 Dunham Massey's history is reflected in its 45 listed buildings.
-It was a regionally important place during the medieval period, and the seat of the Massey barons.
-The Georgian mansion with the remains of a castle on its grounds is a popular tourist attraction.
+It was a regionally important place during the medieval period and the seat of the Massey barons.
+The Georgian mansion, with the remains of a castle on its grounds, is a popular tourist attraction.
 There are two Sites of Special Scientific Interest in Dunham Massey: Dunham Park, located south of Dunham Town, and Brookheys Covert.